Vantiq/vantiq-sdk-node/README.md

       Commands:

         help [command...]
 Provides help for a given command. exit                                                            Exits application.
         connect <server> <username> <password>                          Connects to the specified server with the given credentials. connect-token <server> <accessToken>                            Connects to the specified server using the given access token. access-token                                                    Prints out the current access token. select <type> [props] [where] [sort]                            Selects data for a given type with optional constraints in JSON form selectOne <type> <id>                                           Selects a single record using the given id count <type> [where]                                            Counts the number of records for a given type with where clause in JSON form
         insert <type> <file>                                            Inserts one or more records into the given type using the given JSON file update <type> <key> <file>                                      Updates the given record identified by the key for the given type using the given JSON file
         upsert <type> <file>                                            Inserts or updates the given record for the given type using the given
                                                                         JSON file
-        delete <type> <where>                           Deletes one or more records identified by the given constraint deleteOne <type> <id>                           Deletes a single record with the given id publish <topic> <file>                          Publishes a message in the given file onto the given topic execute <procedure> [params]                    Executes the named procedure with optional arguments in JSON form evaluate <analyticsModel> [params]              Evaluates the named analytics model with input parameters as a JSON object query <source> [params]                         Queries the named source with the given parameters in JSON form subscribe <resource> <name> [operation]         Subscribe to events listening in real-time unsubscribe                                     Unsubscribes to all events and closes the WebSocket upload <filePath> [documentPath] [contentType]  Uploads the given file.
+        delete <type> <where>                                           Deletes one or more records identified by the given constraint deleteOne <type> <id>                                           Deletes a single record with the given id publish <topic> <file>                                          Publishes a message in the given file onto the given topic execute <procedure> [params]                                    Executes the named procedure with optional arguments in JSON form evaluate <analyticsModel> [params]                              Evaluates the named analytics model with input parameters as a JSON object query <source> [params]                                         Queries the named source with the given parameters in JSON form subscribe <resource> <name> [operation]                         Subscribe to events listening in real-time unsubscribe                                                     Unsubscribes to all events and closes the WebSocket upload <filePath> [documentPath] [contentType] [resourcePath]   Uploads the given file.
 If no documentPath is given, the base filename is used.
-If no contentType is given, it is determined via node-mime. download <contentPath> [filePath]               Download the given file.
+If no contentType is given, it is determined via node-mime.
+If no resourcePath is given, file will be uploaded as VANTIQ Document. download <contentPath> [filePath]                               Download the given file.
 If no filePath is specified, the file is printed to the console.

 ## Documentation